soedinglab/spacepharer/README.md

 *NUCL_SEQ_ALN_PHAGE*

 The first line starts with ’#’: prokaryotic accession, phage accession, E comb and number of hits in the match.

 Each following line describes an individual hit: spacer accession, phage accession, p adjust, spacer start and end, phage start and end, putative 5’ PAM|putative 3’ PAM.

 Optionally, the aligned spacer and phage sequences can be printed in two additional lines following each hit line, using ```--fmt 2```

 ```--fmt 0``` will output a short-format, if you wish to only see the match line.

-### Removing TMP files:
+### Removing TMP files

 During the workflow execution, SpacePHARER will keep all intermediate outputs in tmpFolder, ```--remove-tmp-files``` will clear out the tmpFolder after workflow has finished.

 <!-- ## Compile from source
 Compiling SpacePHARER from source has the advantage that it will be optimized to the specific system, which should improve its performance.
 To compile SpacePHARER `git`, `g++` (4.6 or higher) and `cmake` (3.0 or higher) are required.
 Afterwards, the SpacePHARER binary will be located in the `build/bin` directory.